nokia/danm/README.md

  ```
 kubectl create -f integration/manifests/svcwatcher/
 ```
 This component is an optional part of the suite.
 You only need to install it if you would like to use Kubernetes Services for all the network interfaces of your Pod.
 Note: svcwatcher already leverages DANM CNI to create its network interface.
 Don't forget to change the name of the network referenced in the example manifest file to one which:
  - exists in your cluster
- - and through which svcwatcher can reach the Kubernetes API server

- We use Flannel for this purpose in our product.
+ - and through which svcwatcher can reach the Kubernetes API server We use Flannel for this purpose in our product.
 We also assume here the RBAC as the API access control method.
 ## User guide
 This section describes what features the DANM networking suite adds to a vanilla Kubernetes environment, and how can users utilize them.

 ### Usage of DANM's CNI
-#### Metaplugin
+#### Network management
 The DANM CNI is a full-fledged CNI metaplugin, capable of provisioning multiple network interfaces to a Pod, on-demand!
 DANM can utilize any of the existing and already integrated CNI plugins to do so.

-##### DanmNet management
 Network management starts with the creation of Kubernetes network objects, called DanmNets in DANM terminology.
 A DanmNet logically represents the characteristics of a network Pods can connect to.
 Users first need to create a DanmNet according to the schema described in the **schema/DanmNet.yaml** template file.
 A DanmNet object can be created just like any other Kubernetes object, for example by issuing:
  ```